cekkr/grid-pascal-sim.html/README.md

 - **Simulation Core** – Choose the number of generations, set the reunification strategy (`sum`, `average`, `max`, or user-defined `personalized` logic), and specify optional backpropagation steps that run after each generation.
 - **Propagation Rules** – Define the move vectors as raw JSON.
 Two moves enable Pascal-style branches; additional vectors unlock multi-parent rendezvous or backtracking paths.
 - **Logic Editors** – The tabbed editors accept JavaScript snippets that return functions.
 Toggling the personalized reunification strategy automatically reveals the matching editor.
 You can hide the entire editor stack for presentation mode; reopening restores the previous height.
 - **Presets** – Buttons seed the workspace with canned move sets and logic.
-The Sierpinski preset demonstrates parity-driven rendering, Backwards introduces a negative move to revisit ancestors, and Divergent/Decay highlight gain and attenuation flows.
+The Sierpinski preset demonstrates parity-driven rendering, Sierpinski-Zeta folds that lattice into a harmonic zeta(1) field with adaptive backprop filling the dark voids, Backwards introduces a negative move to revisit ancestors, and Divergent/Decay highlight gain and attenuation flows.
 - **Projects** – Name the current configuration and save it to `localStorage`.
 Saved studies include logic snippets, gradient preferences, and layout mode.
 Load or delete entries directly from the sidebar.
 - **Inspector & Analytics** – Clicking a node reveals coordinates, generation, parent/child links, and aggregated dimension metadata.
 Binary path analytics compute $\binom{n}{k}$ counts, 0/1 histograms, and sample enumerations; set `ENABLE_HOVER_ENUMERATION_POPUP` to `true` in `simulator.html` to mirror these details in hover tooltips.
 - **Canvas Interaction** – Drag to pan, scroll to zoom.
 When you zoom out beyond an adaptive threshold the renderer clusters nearby nodes, tracking min/max values per bucket to keep the visualization legible.